 - User behavior which informs strategic choices by platform operators;

 - Experiments in participatory governance, such as platform and data cooperativism.

 4. Internet governance beyond governments and private companies, for example through:

 - Multi-stakeholder governing bodies such as ICANN, IETF, and W3C;

 5. Free and open source software (FOSS) governance, for example through:

-More recently, although also partly overlapping with the previous five (as well as each other), two additional areas of digital governance have emerged that are worth highlighting.
-These are:
+More recently, although also partly overlapping with the previous five (as well as each other), two additional areas of digital governance have emerged:

 6. Blockchain network, smart contract, and decentralized autonomous organization (DAO) governance, for example through:

 - Rules inscribed in relevant software protocols (known as on-chain governance);